How to Train for a Marathon on 4 Days Per Week: The Complete Guide

 Strength Training on a Compressed Schedule

-Strength training matters especially on a 4-day plan because each run is more concentrated.
+Strength training is useful on any marathon plan, but it matters especially on a 4-day plan because each run is more concentrated.
+The goal is not to add another huge training burden.
 The goal is to protect the legs from the four runs that matter.

 Best placement